kamalsirsa/vtp/README-CMake.txt

 Instructions for CMake
 ======================

+N.B.
+These instructions are for the windows GUI.
+On Linux you should follow a similar process using ccmake etc.

 1. You need at least CMake vesion 2.6.

 2. Drag the CMakeLists.txt file from the root of your VTP source tree and drop it onto CMake.